mercyXp/alx-project-0x00-setup/README.md

-# PROJECT-0x00: Setup Next.js with TypeScript
+# SETTING UP A REACT PROJECT(Using Next.js with TypeScript)

 ## Table of Contents
 1. [Project Scaffolding](#0-project-scaffolding)